Click the play button below, or subscribe and listen through our podcast on iTunes, Stitcher, Google Play, or Spotify.

 If I want to test the unconditional love of any friend, family member, or future spouse, I have one epic assignment for them: Go on vacation with me.
 And if we both make it back alive and still sort-of liking each other, then we’re made to last.

-Last summer, Kristen and I flew to Europe for my 30th birthday.
+The summer I turned 30, Kristen and I flew to Europe birthday.
 We spent half the time in Austria, with my brother and his wife, and the other half in Scotland with my mom.
 My brother and his wife only have one spare room, so Kristen and I had to share a bed.
 By the second night, Kristen was on the couch (and would stay there every night until we left).

 I am, uh, not pleasant to travel with, to say the least.

 What can I say?
 It brings out the worst of my tendencies.
 I’m highly sensitive — not just emotionally, but in a lot of physical ways, too: I can’t sleep unless the conditions are just right (so forget sleeping on a plane, ever), my digestive system doesn’t enjoy being tested with new foods, and all the over-stimulation of people and noises and sights is often too much.